-Every year this happens to me… I think of at least ten things I want to post about for Valentine’s Day and invariably, I’m scrambling at the last minute to make one.
-I always have lofty intentions of some luscious mood-inducing meal, or libido enhancing dessert — but here we are — less than a week out and I’ve got nothing… So I’m going with the sure-fire route to romance… Alcohol!
+Every year this happens to me… I think of at least ten things I want to post about for Valentine’s Day, and invariably, I’m scrambling at the last minute to make one.
+I always have lofty intentions of some luscious mood-inducing meal or libido-enhancing dessert — but here we are — less than a week out, and I’ve got nothing… So I’m going with the sure-fire route to romance… Alcohol!
 This is a good one, friends.
-Even the name is kind of titillating… Crimson Kiss…
+Even the name is titillating… Crimson Kiss…

 Despite the pomegranate-cherry juice, this is not a frou-frou beverage.
-It’s a cocktail.
-As in — get out your Boston Shaker, Hawthorne Strainer, measuring jiggers and those fancy coupe glasses collecting dust in the back of your crystal cabinet.
+It’s a cocktail like this French 75.
+As in — get out your cocktail shaker, jiggers and those fun little cocktail picks collecting dust in the back of your crystal cabinet.
 I mean it.
 You can’t do romance with jelly jars.

 I used Pom Wonderful for this cocktail because it’s the perfect shade of red, don’t you think?
 Plus, it’s not saccharine-sweet… If anything it’s more tart and puckery than sugary.
 Perfect for sipping.
 Add a shot of vodka and amaretto liquor to the pom-juice as well as some fresh lemon and bitters.